Healthy, individual baked spaghetti, made in a muffin tin! It is vegan, grain-free, oil-free and gluten-free. Made with chickpea flour pasta.

 Before anyone gets their feathers ruffled, allow me to acknowledge that I am 100% certain that baked spaghetti is not a Texas original, nor is it the only place where it is served.
 Nevertheless, “baked spaghetti” is decidely a thing in these here parts, appearing at potlucks, pitch-ins, church & school gatherings, and in community cookbooks, to an extent that I would never have imagined imagined.
-Sometimes it’s in a creamy sauce, other times red, it’s rarely spicy, and is always chock full of cheese.
+It’s usually in a creamy sauce, occasionally a red one, it’s rarely spicy, and is always chock full of cheese.
 Most of all, it’s cozy, comfort food, fit to be shared with one and all.

 I was inspired to make these following my success with spaghetti fritattas the other day; these are every bit as simple to prepare.
-Once again, I used chickpea flour spaghetti (made by Banza–I have no connection I just love it because I love chickpea flour, and the pasta is so delicious).
-If you making these grain-free is not an issue, feel free to sub your favorite gluten-free spaghetti (these days you can fin d alongside regular pasta in most supermarkets).
+Once again, I used chickpea flour spaghetti (made by BANZA–I have no connection to this company, I just love the pasta!
+So delicious!).
+If making these grain-free is not an issue, feel free to sub your favorite gluten-free spaghetti (these days you can fin d alongside regular pasta in most supermarkets).

-A chickpea flour batter, coupled with some ready-made marinara sauce, plus a generous sprinkle of non-dairy cheese (feel free to use dairy cheese if you like) tied everything up in a delicious nest of cheese-y, spaghetti goodness.
+A chickpea flour batter (it works as an egg-like binder), coupled with some ready-made marinara sauce and a generous sprinkle of non-dairy cheese (feel free to use dairy cheese if you eat dairy) tied everything up in a delicious nest of cheese-y, spaghetti goodness.

 Happy eating, everyone!
 Let me know if you give these a try, including any of your own unique renditions.